senocular/senocular.github.com/articles/js_history_of_decorators.md

 The first iteration of decorators was the simplest and, currently, is still the most widely used.
 You'll see this implementation in [TypeScript](https://www.typescriptlang.org/) and used by libraries like [MobX](https://mobx.js.org/).

 Legacy decorators have the simplest implementation.
 They use normal JavaScript functions as decorators and are able to decorate both classes and class methods and accessors.
-Class decorators simply wrap the class in a function while method and accessor decorators get passed the class prototype, the name of the member, and a descriptor for that member.
-The enumerable decorator from earlier would be defined as:
+Class decorators simply wrap the class in a function while method and accessor decorators get passed the class prototype, the name of the member, and an object descriptor (as used with [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty)) for that member.
+The enumerable decorator from earlier could be defined as:

 ```javascript
 function enumerable(target, key, descriptor) {